emacsway/emacsway.github.io/_sources/en/django-framework.txt

 --------------------------------------------------

 The capabilities of the Django ORM interface are not enough to build complicated SQL queries.
+Fortunately, Django ORM perfectly deals with Raw-SQL, which means that the responsibility of creating a SQL-query does not necessarily have to be assigned to it.
 In this case, you have to either use third-party tools that will be discussed later, or use Raw-SQL.
 In any case, the details of implementation should be encapsulated within a query factory class.